Fighting fleas on your cat – how to recognise and prevent fleas

 2. How do cats become infested with fleas?

-Many people think fleas jump from one animal to another, but that rarely happens.
-In fact, research shows that cats usually contract fleas through their environment.
-Infection follows a distinct cycle:
+Many people think that fleas jump from one animal to another, but that rarely happens.
+Research shows that cats usually pick up fleas from their surroundings.
+The infestation follows a clear cycle:

-An adult flea lives on your cat and sucks blood.
-After this meal, it lays tens to hundreds of eggs a day in the fur.
+An adult flea lives on your cat and feeds on its blood.
+After feeding, it lays tens to hundreds of eggs a day in the cat’s fur. -

-The eggs roll off the fur and fall in places where your cat likes to lie: the carpet, baskets, couches or between floor mats.
-Or even worse those dirty (litter box)
+The eggs roll off your cat’s fur and fall in places where your cat likes to lie: on the carpet, in baskets, on couches, or between floorboards.
+Or even worse, in that dirty (litter box) -

-From the eggs come larvae.
-These larvae like dark places such as carpet edges, cracks and seams.
-They feed on flea droppings (old blood residue from the adult fleas) and grow into pupae.
+Larvae hatch from the eggs.
+These larvae prefer dark places such as the edges of carpets, cracks, and seams.
+They feed on flea feces (old blood residue from adult fleas) and develop into pupae. -

-Pupae are a kind of protected cocoon in which an adult flea develops.
-At this stage, they can lie quietly for weeks or even months, waiting for warmth or vibration.
+The pupae are a kind of protective cocoon in which an adult flea develops.
+During this stage, they can remain motionless for weeks or even months, waiting for warmth or vibrations. -

-As soon as the pupae sense vibration or warmth, such as from your homecoming after vacation, they hatch en masse.
-The adult fleas jump directly on a cat walking by and start the cycle all over again.
+As soon as the pupae sense vibrations or heat—for example, when you return home from vacation—they emerge en masse.
+The adult fleas immediately jump onto a passing cat and start the cycle all over again.

 Thus, a single infestation can grow into a serious flea infestation in a short period of time, even without direct contact with other animals.
 Your home actually poses the greatest risk for reinfestation.